-It can help, in these situations, to have some way to honor people who are no longer there: taking a moment of silence, for example, or continuing a tradition in honor of someone who isn't there anymore so that they remain a part of it.
+It can help, in these situations, to have some way to honor people who are no longer there.
+Take a moment of silence, for example.
+Or continue a tradition in honor of someone who isn't there anymore so that they remain a part of it.
 The challenge is shifting from focusing on the loss to focusing, particularly during the holidays, on the gift of their life.

 Also, holidays are lonely times for many people, particularly for older adults who may not live near their families, because it often feels like it should be a time when family should be around.
 Many people reason that if they feel alone, going out and seeing other families together will make them feel lonelier, so they might as well stay home.

 But that can actually make you feel more isolated and lonely.
 Instead, it's better to work on scheduling time with other people or activities you enjoy.

 Share the load.

 Many caregivers now are part of the sandwich generation — taking care of their kids and their parents at the same time.

 Caregivers may feel extra stress during the holidays because they feel they need to manage everybody and everything, uphold all the traditions and generally make sure everything is just right.